octohouse/houzes-property-feed/README.txt

 = Free features =

-* Automatic imports
+* Automatic imports and export
-* One active import
+* One active import and export
-* Import 25 properties
+* Import and export up to 25 properties
 * Logs stored for one day

 = PRO features =

 * All of the above, plus:
-* Import unlimited properties
+* Import and export unlimited properties
-* Multiple simulateous active imports
+* Multiple simulateous active imports and exports
 * Priority support
 * Logs stored for seven days
-* Logs emailed to a specified email address
+* Import logs emailed to a specified email address

 [Update to PRO here](https://houzezpropertyfeed.com/#pricing)